remiblancher/qpki/README.md

 ---

 **Note:** PQC features are experimental.
 Pure PQC certificates are not yet supported by Go's crypto/x509 package.
-The hybrid approach allows classical-signed certificates that transport PQC material via X.509 extensions, providing a migration path to quantum-safe cryptography.
+The hybrid approach allows classical-signed certificates that transport PQC material via X.509 extensions, providing a migration path to Post-Quantum Cryptography.